 - Provide the Name: "Plasma"

-- You do not need to provide a Name Expression since the data already contains a unique identifier in the Name column.
+- You do not need to provide a Name Expression since the data already contains a unique identifier in a "Name" column.

 - Click Create.

-- On the next screen, click Add Field to add the following two fields:
+- On the next screen, click Add Field to add each of the following fields:

 Now you will see Plasma

 included on the Sample Sets